 Running Torches Serious Calories

 Running requires a lot of fuel (aka calories).
-In fact, the average 150-pound person will burn about 12.2 calories per minute running a 10-minute mile, Hamilton says.
+In fact, the average 150-pound person will burn about 12.2 calories per minute running a 10-minute mile, says Hamilton.
 Not too shabby, eh?
-And that's the body benefit of running on flat terrain.
+And that's one of the body benefits of running on flat terrain.
 Head outside where wind and hills up your effort and you can expect to burn even more.
 (Related: The Top 3 Hill Workouts for Runners)

 Running Is a Killer Leg Workout

-Your body's biggest muscles are all in your legs, and running is advantageous to all of them: your inner and outer thighs, your gluteus maximus, quads, hamstrings, and calves, Justice says.
-It's like a dozen leg workouts in one.
+You've probably caught on to this benefit of running when you found your legs to be sore AF the day after a 10k, but here's a little background on why.
+Your body's biggest muscles are all in your legs, and running is advantageous to all of them: your inner and outer thighs, your gluteus maximus, quads, hamstrings, and calves, says Justice.
+That makes hitting the pavement like a dozen leg workouts in one.

 Running Works Your Core Like Whoa

 The lower body isn't the only part of you that feels the benefits of running.
 It's a core-carver, challenging not only your six-pack rectus abdominis, but also the deeper core muscles, including your obliques, erector spinae, and transverse abdominis.
 Those deep muscles play important roles stabilizing your spine, transferring power between your swinging arms and legs and sucking in your gut, Justice says.
 (Related: How to Tone Your Abs During Any Workout)